 Outcome 7 (generosity towards members of other religions) is measured by a choice experiment in which respondents can donate part of the compensation for taking the survey to one of three NGOs.
 For this experiment, respondents are randomly allocated to three groups.
 The first group is asked how much they would like to donate to Islamic Relief, an organization that works with disadvantaged Muslim youth.
 Respondents in the second and third group are asked how much they would like to donate to UNICEF or the Nigerian Red Cross, respectively, organizations that work with disadvantaged youth from all religions.
-To test whether the program affected participants' generosity towards other religions, we estimate the following regression on the subsample of Muslim respondents
+To test whether the program affected participants' generosity towards other religions, we estimate the following regression.

-$$Y_i = \beta_0 + \beta_1 T_i + \beta_2 T_i \times UNICEF_i + \beta_3 T_i \times RC_i + \delta_1 UNICEF_i + \delta_2 RC_i + \gamma X_i + \varepsilon_i$$
+$$Y_i = \beta_0 + \beta_1 T_i + \beta_2 T_i \times UNICEF_i + \beta_3 T_i \times Other_i + \delta_1 UNICEF_i + \delta_2 RC_i + \gamma X_i + \varepsilon_i$$

-$UNICEF_i$ and $RC_i$ are indicators for whether the respondent was randomized into the group asked to donate to UNICEF and the Red Cross, respectively.
+$UNICEF_i$ is an indicator for whether the respondent was randomized into the group asked to donate to UNICEF. $Other_i$ is an indicator for whether the respondent was asked to donate to a charity affiliated with a religion not his/her own.
+For Muslim respondents, $Other_i$ will take the value 1 if they were asked to donate to the Red Cross.
+For Christian respondents, $Other_i$ will take the value 1 if they were asked to donate to Islamic Relief.
 All other variables are defined as above.
-The coefficients of interest will be $\beta_2$ and $\beta_3$ , which capture whether treatment made respondents more likely to donate to organizations not associated with their own religion, relative to an organization associated with their own religion.
-The main hypothesis test for this outcome will be an F-test of joint significance of $\beta_2$ and $\beta_3$ .
+The coefficients of interest will be β_2 and β_3 , which capture whether treatment made respondents more likely to donate to organizations not associated with their own religion, relative to an organization associated with their own religion.
+The main hypothesis test for this outcome will be an F-test of joint significance of β_2 and β_3 .

-Also, of interest, though not part of a pre-specified hypothesis, will be the coefficient $\beta_1$ , which captures the effect of treatment on donations to Islamic Relief.
+Also of interest, though not part of a pre-specified hypothesis, will be the coefficient β_1 , which captures the effect of treatment on donations to charities of the respondent's own religion.
 A positive coefficient would reflect that treatment increased the generosity of respondents toward disadvantaged youth of their own religion.